-If you are not sure if someone is having an asthma attack, you can still use asthma reliever medication because it is unlikely to cause harm.
+If you are not sure if someone is having an asthma attack, you can still use blue reliever medication because it is unlikely to cause harm.

 Asthma symptoms in a severe allergic reaction (anaphylaxis)

 People having a severe allergic reaction (anaphylaxis) can also have asthma-like symptoms.
 If the person has an anaphylaxis action plan, follow the instructions.
-If they have known severe allergies and carry an adrenaline autoinjector, use that before using asthma reliever medication.
+If they have known severe allergies and carry an adrenaline autoinjector (also known as an epi-pen), use that before using asthma reliever medication.

 In case of an emergency, call triple zero (000) and ask for an ambulance.

 This page has been produced in consultation with and approved by: